Ioana-Postolache/ajo-spa-prod/README.md

       };
 ```

-If you want to test on a tenant other than taasqa1, you need to replace the at.js script from /public/index.html and replace the new script in /public/scripts:
+If you want to test on a tenant other than bullseye (PROD), you need to replace the at.js script from /public/index.html and replace the new script in /public/scripts:

 ```
 <script src="%PUBLIC_URL%/scripts/at-taasqa1-spa.js"></script>